Semi-supervised learning for continuous emotional intensity controllable speech synthesis with disentangled representations: Conclusion

 \section{Conclusion}

-Improving expression in the domain of speech synthesis is very important but challenging task.
+Improving expression in speech synthesis is very important but challenging task.
 In particular, for supervised learning, labeling a dataset that can control the emotions of speech is a laborious and difficult task.
 Therefore, we proposed a model that can control the emotional intensity with continuous value using semi-supervised learning.
 Intermediate low-level elements are generated for a categorical emotional speech dataset, and it is used as a pseudo-label for network learning.
-Also, the ground-truth mel-spectrogram does not exist in the pseudo-labels, so a discriminator is used to supplement it.
+This study has a limitation in that the parallel expressive data corpus is necessary.
+The ground-truth mel-spectrogram does not exist in the pseudo-labels, so a discriminator is used to supplement it.
 The proposed model through experiments showed superior performance in emotional intensity control and naturalness.